cagov/ca-design-system-gutenberg-blocks/README.md

 - The Office of Data and Innovation has drafted content guidance for content editors on our systems.
     - If needed please [reach out](https://designsystem.webstandards.ca.gov/contact-us/) to the Design System team until we are able to publish the full version for any site using these Gutenberg Blocks.

-## Roadmap
-* DEPRECATION NOTICE: Version 2.0.0 will be a major plugin refactor.
-* Check [ROADMAP](./ROADMAP.md) for more information

 ## Dependencies
 - Requires WordPress 5.9 or later.
 (Testing for WordPress 6.0 for 1.1.8).
 - Requires core Gutenberg feature to be enabled and not blocked.

-## Maintenance
-- Since the Design System is in continuous development, components are continuously improved.
-- All Design System components are versioned.
-This means you can coordinate your update on your own schedule and test your update to make sure that everything is working well.
-- Check the [maintenance](./MAINTENANCE.md) docs on how to perform a code update.

 ## Compatible WordPress themes
 - Compatible themes that implement the CA Design System